ru-mii/ADGAC-SoundSwap/README.md

 # FAQ

-**Is there a hotkey I could use to reload sounds without restarting the game?**
+1. Is there a hotkey I could use to reload sounds without restarting the game?
+2. Can I remove other folders if I'm not replacing sounds in them?
 ⋅⋅⋅Yes!
-On your keyboard press M + F5.

-**Can I remove other folders if I'm not replacing sounds in them?**
-⋅⋅⋅Yes!
-If you remove a folder that has a sound for example "kallsup1" in "SoundManager" it will simply leave the default game sound as it is, ⋅⋅⋅you can also remove the folders in higher hierarchy like "PlayerBodySoundManager", "PlayerSoundManager" or "SoundManager" if you're not replacing
-⋅⋅⋅any sounds that fall in their structure, plugin will then just leave the default sound in the game.
+If you remove a folder that has a sound for example "kallsup1" in "SoundManager" it will simply leave the default game sound as it is, you can also remove the folders in higher hierarchy like "PlayerBodySoundManager", "PlayerSoundManager" or "SoundManager" if you're not replacing any sounds that fall in their structure, plugin will then just leave the default sound in the game.